As the days grow shorter and temperatures colder, it is time to welcome autumn, and indeed, what should be a small new

 I long for autumn since the first few warm days.
 I long to walk in Phoenix Park, kicking up fallen leaves that have been building up under large oak trees.
 The changing of colours in nature is invigorating, it serves as a token that life goes on, that seasons come and go, each year bringing new fragrances and new stories waiting to unfold.

-It is with certain sadness that I feel my own reinvention slowed down by unexpected news.
-The balance between do and don’t is just a small one, between being without pain for a few hours and finding out that old aches return as soon as I reach for higher goals.
+It is with a certain sadness that I feel my own reinvention slowed down by unexpected news.
+The balance between doing and don’t is just a small one, between being without pain for a few hours and finding out that old aches return as soon as I reach for higher goals.
 Life with a degenerative illness like MS occasionally is like a storybook without a story, the framework is there, the content somewhat missing.